Harry Houdini: Magic career

-Houdini's big break came in 1899 when he met manager Martin Beck in St. Paul, Minnesota.
+Houdini's big break came in 1899 when he met manager Martin Beck in Saint Paul, Minnesota.
 Impressed by Houdini's handcuffs act, Beck advised him to concentrate on escape acts and booked him on the Orpheum vaudeville circuit.
-Within months, he was performing at the top vaudeville houses in the country.
+Within months he was performing at the top vaudeville houses in the country.

-In 1900, Beck arranged for Houdini to tour Europe.
+In 1900 Beck arranged for Houdini to tour Europe.
 After some days of unsuccessful interviews in London, Houdini's British agent Harry Day helped him to get an interview with C. Dundas Slater, then manager of the Alhambra Theatre.
 He was introduced to William Melville and gave a demonstration of escape from handcuffs at Scotland Yard.
 He succeeded in baffling the police so effectively that he was booked at the Alhambra for six months.
 His show was an immediate hit and his salary rose to $300 a week.